skip to main content

 Although Navy vessels are not ADA accessible, visitors may request a dockside tour by checking in at the tent near the front of the ship tour line.

-Virtual Fleet Week
+Virtual Fleet Week Just for Kids

-Excellent for Kids of All Ages!
+Excellent Education for All Ages!

 Stewie, the U.S. Navy’s environmental turtle mascot, explains how naval ships use protective measures to safeguard marine life and sea turtles by posting trained lookouts and managing shipboard waste.